Do you have a special place?

 Yes, the leaves aren’t even cold on the ground and I am already thinking of Christmas!
 What can I say?
 I love this time of year!
 At the same time, the Christmas season, also adds a small lump to my throat, as I think about my dad.
 He loved Christmas!
 Ah, what fond memories!
 Ours was not a rich community.
 What we had to … Read More Teaching Our Children to Value What Matters at Christmas Time

 If you are anything like me, most days you are left with more things to do on your list than there is time left to do them.
 Being a maximizer type, those things that remain undone on my list really work my last nerve.
-It’s as though I am destined to be forever stuck in the twilight zone, tormented by a never ending list … Read More Gifts of the Incomplete
+It’s as though I am destined to be forever stuck in the twilight zone, tormented by a never ending list of things to do!

 I have become too weepy in my forties.
 This is not a complaint–merely an observation.
 The truth is, I have always been somewhat of an emotional person.
 You know, the quintessential creative type, and all.
 Yet in spite of that, I do recognize an intensity in the frequency of my tears and the occasions that bring them on.
 And being the analytical person that … Read More Tears of a Grateful and Maturing Heart